-Breeding catteries: where cats are intentionally bred
+Breeding catteries: where cats are bred intentionally

-Trap, neuter and return cat colonies: where cats roam freely with or without permanent carers
+Trap, neuter and return cat colonies: where cats roam freely, with or without permanent carers

 In shelter situations, infectious diseases spread frequently and quickly; they are difficult to prevent for the following reasons:

-In many cases, all incoming cats are accepted.
+- In many cases, all incoming cats are accepted.

-Cats may be persistently / latently infected with infectious agents.
+- Cats may be persistently / latently infected with infectious agents.

-Newly accepted cats reside alongside long-term residents.
+- Recently accepted cats reside alongside long-term residents.

-Often a no-kill policy is enforced.
+- Often a no-kill policy is enforced.

-Stress, poor nutrition etc. facilitate spread of infectious agents and development of disease.
+- Stress, poor nutrition etc. facilitate spread of infectious agents and development of disease.

-A preventive management program should be implemented by the local veterinary surgeon that considers possible routes of infection and keeps the circulation of pathogens as low as possible.
+A preventive management program should be implemented by the local veterinary surgeon that considers possible routes of infection and minimises the circulation of pathogens.
 Measures include the regulation of housing conditions, quarantine, good husbandry, testing for infectious diseases, vaccination, good hygiene management and stress reduction.

 Good building design can aid infectious disease control.
 Compartmentalisation of the shelter into individual sections can facilitate containment of a disease outbreak, should it occur.
-In general four separate areas are required:
+In general, four separate areas are required:

-a quarantine area for incoming cats,
+1. a quarantine area for incoming cats,

-isolation facilities for sick or potentially infectious cats,
+2. isolation facilities for sick or potentially infectious cats,

-accommodation for healthy, FIV and FeLV negative cats,
+3. accommodation for healthy, FIV and FeLV negative cats,

-accommodation for pregnant and lactating queens and their kittens.
+4. accommodation for pregnant and lactating queens and their kittens.

 Cats showing signs of infectious disease or testing positive for e.g. FeLV must be isolated.
 Isolation areas have to be strictly separate from the quarantine area and other residents, preferably in a separate building.

-Each room for cat accommodation must include a sufficient number of litter trays: one tray for each adult cat plus one extra).
+Each room for cat accommodation must include a sufficient number of litter trays: one tray for each adult cat plus one extra.
 Litter trays should be placed away from food and water bowls.
 Also sufficient food and water bowls, beds, scratching posts, toys and hiding areas should be provided.

 The use of cages should be restricted to special circumstances, like medical indications (e.g. during quarantine period, after surgery or injuries, in the isolation facilities); regional legislation about the adequate size of cages must be considered.

-In all accommodations, attention must be paid to provide a suitable environmental temperature (10-29 °C), good air quality (10-12 exchanges per hour), prevention of noise and other stressful (Hurley, 2005; Geret et al., 2011).
+In all accommodations, attention must be paid to provide a suitable environmental temperature (10-29 °C), good air quality (10-12 exchanges per hour), prevention of noise and other stressful factors (Hurley, 2005; Geret et al., 2011).

 During evolution, cats have assumed a solitary lifestyle.
 Animal density in rescue shelters should therefore be kept as low as possible, as the prevalence of pathogenic micro-organisms and consequently infectious disease is correlated with population density and size.
-In ideal shelters, cats are housed individually or only together with cats from the same original household.
+In the best shelters, cats are housed individually or only together with cats from the same original household.

 Careful observation and examination of the health status of cats in a shelter, especially of new arrivals, and testing procedures are essential in order to detect infectious (and other) diseases at an early stage.
 A particular focus on disease signs and diagnosis has to be placed when new or emerging infectious diseases are circulating, such as SARS-Coronavirus-2 (SARS-CoV-2) which emerged in 2019 and causes the Coronavirus Disease (COVID)-19.
 The host spectrum of this virus is rather wide, with higher susceptibility of cats and ferrets (ABCD Guidelines on SARS-Coronavirus (CoV)-2 and cats).

 Cats should be specifically checked for gastrointestinal, respiratory, and dermatological problems, as these are commonly contagious and should be diagnosed and treated immediately.
 Dermatophytosis is the most common contagious and infectious skin disease of cats and very difficult to eradicate in catteries and shelters (Frymus et al., 2013).